stella-emu/stella/README.md

 Please check out the [issue tracker](https://github.com/stella-emu/stella/issues) for a list of all currently known issues.

-Note: Please do **not** report issues regarding other platforms (e.g. Libretro) here.
-The Stella team is not responsible for these forks.
+Note: Please do **not** report issues regarding platforms other than PC and RetroN 77 (e.g. Libretro) here.
+The Stella Team is not responsible for these forks and cannot help with these.